 Marc Grinberg is a Postdoctoral Fellow at The Watson Institute of Public and International Affairs at Brown University.
-Marc studies how states manage strategic challenges to cooperation.
-His book project, Misuse and Manipulation: The Strategic Politics of Military Capacity Building, examines control in military partnerships focusing on the challenges that arise from sharing military power.
-His research makes theoretical and empirical contributions to our understanding of principal-agent problems, the strategic foundations of international power and order, the interaction of domestic and international politics, international arms transfers, and empirical tools for testing multi-actor theories.
-Marc's research is informed by his experiences in the US government (State Department, Department of Homeland Security, Congress), which inspired a set of projects on research-informed foreign policy design and foreign policy-relevant research design.
-Marc earned a Ph.D. in Political Science at Stanford University in 2021, an M.Phil in Political Theory at Oxford University and an A.B. in Politics at Princeton University.
+His research focuses on the strategic challenges to international cooperation – and the strategies states use to manage them.
+His dissertation examines control in military partnerships, focusing on how states prevent misuse when building the military capacity of partners.
+Marc previously served in the US government as special assistant to the Deputy Secretary of State and director (acting), section chief and strategist in the Office of Strategy, Planning, Analysis and Risk at the Department of Homeland Security.
+He has also worked as Program Director and Congressional Fellow at the Truman National Security Project, as a researcher at the institute for Defense Analyses and as a Legislative Fellow for Congressman Steve Israel.
+Marc earned a Ph.D. in Political Science at Stanford University in 2021, an M.Phil in Political Theory at Oxford University in 2008 and an A.B. in Politics at Princeton University in 2005.
 He is a former Presidential Management Fellow and co-founder of The Public Philosopher, a project seeking to inject philosophical analysis into public policy debate.